cfrancoeur/cfrancoeur.github.io/about.md

 For more information on what I am researching now, click [here](https://cfrancoeur.github.io/research/).

 ## Non-research related interests!
-In my free time, I enjoy reading, hiking, and playing ultimate frisbee.
+In my free time, I enjoy reading, hiking, biking, and playing ultimate frisbee.

 My favorite author is [Octavia Butler](http://octaviabutler.org/) - her books are truly life-changing!
 I can't really choose my favorite book, but here are the top three: Parable of the Sower, Parable of the Talents, and Lilith's Brood (technically three books).
 I recommend any book by Octavia Butler.